Death of Yolanda Klug: Background

 Yolanda Klug grew up in Steinen in the county of Lörrach, Baden-Württemberg.
 Her parents were Annette Margarete Löffler (born 24 August 1966) and Peter Klug, both Scientology members.
-Löffler held high-ranking positions in Scientology both in Germany and Switzerland and in 2016 was the press spokesperson for Scientology in Basel.
+Löffler held high-ranking positions in the Church of Scientology both in Germany and Switzerland and in 2016 was the press spokesperson for Scientology in Basel.
 Yolanda had a sister two years younger named Elisa.
 Yolanda attended Scientology courses but later became attached to the German branch of Zeal Church, a Christian "neo-charismatic free church".
 She regularly attended Zeal Church Leipzig for about two and a half years prior to her disappearance and had been baptized there.

 Klug's parents later separated and Löffler eventually relocated to South Africa with her new life partner and Elisa to work for a local Scientology branch.

 According to antiscientologyblog.com Klug's father has been a high-ranking member of Scientology as well and in the 1990s participated in multiple elite courses on the Scientology cruise ship Freewinds.
 Her sister joined Sea Org and now lives in the United States.